 Maximum user weight 135kg.

-In stock, please contact us prior to ordering to confirm delivery.
+Alternative models in stock, please contact us prior to ordering to confirm delivery.

 Crosstrainer exercise tips